Enochian magic: Adaptation by the Hermetic Order of the Golden Dawn

 Little else became of Dee's work until late in the nineteenth century, when it was incorporated by a brotherhood of adepts in England.

 The rediscovery of Dee and Kelley's material by Samuel Liddell MacGregor Mathers of the Hermetic Order of the Golden Dawn in the 1880s led to Mathers developing the material into a comprehensive system of ceremonial magic.
 Magicians invoked the Enochian deities whose names were written on the tablets.
 They also traveled in their bodies of light into these subtle regions and recorded their psychic experiences.
-The two major branches of the system were then grafted on to the Adeptus Minor curriculum of the Golden Dawn.
+The two major branches of the system were then grafted onto the Adeptus Minor curriculum of the Golden Dawn.
 According to Aleister Crowley, the magician starts with the 30th aethyr and works up to the first, exploring only so far as his level of initiation will permit.

 According to Chris Zalewski's 1994 book, the Golden Dawn also invented the game of Enochian chess, in which aspects of the Enochian Tablets were used for divination.
 They used four chessboards without symbols on them, just sets of colored squares, and each board is associated with one of the four elements of magic.

-Florence Farr founded the Sphere Group which also experimented with Enochian magic.
+Florence Farr founded the Sphere Group, which also experimented with Enochian magic.